COVID-19 and Pregnancy

 Can I breastfeed and do “skin to skin” with my baby if I am COVID-19 positive?

 - If you are have recovered from COVID-19, then you may breastfeed as usual.

-- Keeping your baby “skin to skin” and breastfeeding is encouraged, but you will be asked to wear a mask at these times and during any infant care activities.
+- Keeping your baby “skin to skin” and breastfeeding is encouraged, but you will be asked to clean your hands, clean your chest and wear a mask at these times.

 - If expressing breast milk with a manual or electric breast pump, you should wash your hands before touching any pump or bottle parts and follow recommendations for proper pump cleaning after each use.